-In the Episcopal Church we baptize infants, because we believe that grace comes from God and is available to all, no matter their age, no matter if they completely understand it.
-Adults among us recognize that even we do not fully understand the great mystery of God’s grace, and yet we have experienced in working in our lives.
+In the Episcopal Church, we baptize infants because we believe that grace comes from God and is available to all, no matter their age, no matter if they completely understand it.
+Adults among us recognize that even we do not fully understand the great mystery of God’s grace, and yet we have experienced it working in our lives.

 Eucharist is a Greek word that means “Thanksgiving.”
 It is double offering: we offer our thanks to God, and God offers us grace and God’s presence in the simple elements of bread and wine.
 We believe that in Holy Eucharist, Christ becomes truly present in our midst.
 All baptized Christians are invited to receive Holy Eucharist.

 Other Sacraments and Sacramental Rites

 Holy Matrimony is celebrated at the date of a couple’s choosing, after an appropriate period of preparation by the Rector.
 Weddings are not usually scheduled during Lent or on Sundays.

 Confirmation is the way in which we express a mature commitment to Christ, and receive strength from the Holy Spirit through prayer and the laying on hands by the Bishop.
 Confirmation is offered to those who were baptized as children and who are now ready to make this mature commitment.
 Adults who come from into the Episcopal Church may be confirmed, or may undergo a similar act depending on their experience in other Christian traditions, if any.